LeBenco/DragAndDropGridSizer/README.md

 * When the sizer is used with a scrollable container, it automatically scrolls if the dragged item is moved outside the visible area
 * The dragged item is snapped to the closest available slot when it is dropped

-Note that this is a proof of concept, it may need adaptation to fit one's need.
-Notably, using mouse events for drag&drop may lead to issues if the items managed by the _DragAndDropGridSizer_ are containers with children objects.
+Please note that this is a proof of concept and may require adaptation to meet specific needs.
+In particular, using mouse events for drag-and-drop functionality may lead to issues if the items managed by the `DragAndDropGridSizer` are containers with child objects.

 Example:
 ```python